dougbradbury/spree_braintree_cse/README.md

 Example
 =======

-Just add spree_braintree_cse to your Gemfile and encryption will be enabled.
-Since rubygems.org is not allowing new gems to be posted at the moment, use the git url for this gem.
+Just add spree_braintree_cse to your Gemfile and encryption will be enabled

-       gem 'spree_braintree_cse', :git => 'https://github.com/dougbradbury/spree_braintree_cse.git'
+       gem 'spree_braintree_cse'

 You may have to add the following to your rails config.